 - I decided to do my best to keep up with at least 5 different types of social media.

 - I really like 9 hours of sleep a night, even if 7 is more standard.

 - I still have scheduled social time with friends Monday, Tuesday, and Thursday nights.
 Add in my blog post writing and uploading Wednesday nights and full weekend social schedule…

-I DID do a lot of writing, more revising on my first novel than anticipated, grew my vlog, critiqued novels for friends and family, and read an average of more than 2 novels/novella’s a month.
+I DID do a lot of writing, more revising on my first novel than anticipated, grew my vlog, critiqued novels for friends and family, and read an average of 3.42 novels/novella’s a month.

 I may have fallen short, but you know what Les Brown says about that?

 How well did you do on your goals?